google/mathsteps/README.md

 # mathsteps
-Step by steps math solutions for everyone
+Step by step math solutions for everyone